 Apologize profusely for not blogging more.
 Then don’t blog again until you apologize again.

 Grab your phone and snap a small blurry photo of your work.
 Just one photo.
-Then list that item.
+Then list that item in your online shop.
+Wonder why it doesn’t sell.

 Don’t bother describing the item you’re listing online.
 You gave them a photo, they can see it all and if they can’t, well, they’re stupid.